 - Try running the water in the sink.
-Sometimes the sound of water helps. - Use a plastic pericare bottle to rinse your perineum with warm water. - Try placing your hands in cold water. - Walk around in your room, and in the hallway, often. - Sometimes oil of peppermint works.
-You can put a few drops on a cotton ball and sniff it, or you can put it in the toilet water - If you had a dense epidural-or "heavy" block, you may not have a sensation to urinate for 6-12 hours.
-You should ask for a catheter if you don't have any sensation. - If you have swelling, you can use ice packs to help decrease the swelling.
-Put ice packs against the swollen area (with a layer of cloth between) for 20 minutes, several times per day.

-Department of Obstetrics and Gynecology Caring for Your Bladder after Outpatient Surgery • Do not sit upright a lot, if you have swelling.
+Sometimes the sound of water helps. - Use your plastic pericare bottle to rinse your perineum (the area between the anus and the opening of the vagina) with warm water. - Try placing your hands in cold water. - Walk around in your room, and in the hallway, often. - Sometimes oil of peppermint works.
+You can put a few drops on a cotton ball and sniff it, or you can put it in the toilet water, - If you had a dense epidural-or "heavy" block, you may not have a sensation to urinate for 6-12 hours.
+You should ask for a catheter if you don't have any sensation to urinate. - If you have swelling, you can use ice packs to help decrease it.
+Put ice packs against the swollen area (with a layer of cloth between) for 20 minutes, several times per day. - Do not sit upright a lot if you have a lot of swelling.
 Make frequent position changes, so swelling does not increase.